-Change in Fair Value of Embedded Derivatives
+Change in Fair Value of Derivatives

-From 2010 through 2012, we entered into a number of convertible note agreements, which had terms and conditions allowing the note holders to put the notes to us prior to their expiration or conversion into convertible preferred stock in a qualified financing.
-We determined these potential payments were embedded derivatives.
-At each balance sheet date prior to their conversion, we calculated the fair value of these rights using a probability-weighted expectedreturn model, or PWERM.
+The convertible note agreements that we entered into from 2010 through 2012 had terms and conditions allowing the note holders to put the notes to us prior to their expiration or conversion into convertible preferred stock in a qualified financing.
+We determined the potential payments on the convertible notes were embedded derivatives.
+In 2014, we entered into a loan and security agreement consisting of a term loan facility that included a contingent liability that we determined to be a free-standing derivative.
+At each balance sheet date prior to their conversion or until the contingent liability is settled, we calculate the fair value of these rights using a probability-weighted expected-return model, or PWERM.
 Gains and losses arising from changes in fair value are recognized in other income (expense) in the consolidated statements of operations and comprehensive loss.